 Overall, the meeting was something I really appreciated.
 Sure we had some tense moments, but when it was all said and done, I am going to be a better employee because of it.
-Performance appraisal conversations done the right way can make all the difference in world between reading job boards and focusing on career development tasks.
+Performance appraisal conversations done the right way can make all the difference.

-Alright managers, how to you stack up?
+Alright managers, how do you stack up?
 Can you step back and make a few changes to your approach to your employee coaching sessions?
-Its all a matter of choice.
+It’s all a matter of choice.

 Looking for a system to make Performance Management a strategic advantage?
 BullseyeEngagement offers a web-based solution to help shift the culture of expectations for your company process.